 5. Results & Discussion

 We primarily focused on the latency of the system and the scalability of the system.
 A series of experiments were conducted to measure the latency and how well the system performs under deployment of multiple of sensors.
 We used FutureGrid as our cloud platform and deployed the setup on FutureGrid OpenStack medium flavors.
 An instance of medium flavor has 2 VCPUs, 4GB of memory and 40 GB of hard disk.
 We run Storm Nimbus & ZooKeeper on 1 node, Gateways Servers on 2 nodes, Storm Supervisors on 3 nodes and Brokers on 2 nodes.
-Altogether our setup contained 8 moderately powerful Virtual Machines.
+Altogether our setup contained 8 Virtual Machines with moderate configurations.

 In order to test the latency of the system we deployed 4 driver applications on the two Gateways that produce data at a constant rate.
 This data were relayed through the two brokers and injected to a Storm topology.
-The Storm topology passes the data back to the Gateways and it was running 4 spout instances in parallel to get the data and 4 bolts in parallel to send the data out.
+Storm topology passes the data back to the Gateways and it was running 4 spout instances in parallel to get the data and 4 bolts in parallel to send the data out.
 The round-trip latency was measured at the gateways for each message.
 This setup was repeated for different message sizes and message rates.
-We went up to 100 message per second and up to 1MB per message size.
+We went up to 100 message per second and increased the messages size up to 1MB.
 Each driver sent 200 messages and we got the average across all the drivers.
 We tested the system with RabbitMQ and Kafka brokers.
 For measuring the scalability we progressively increased the number of drivers deployed in the gateways and observed how many devices can be handled by the system.

 The TurtleBot application is an application deployed on the FutureGrid.
-We could observe that the TurtleBot smoothly follows a human in front of it when this application was deployed.
-We tested the TurtleBot application through the Indiana University network and measured the latency observed.
+We observe TurtleBot following a human in front of it when this application was deployed.
+We tested the TurtleBot application through the Indiana University computer network and measured the latency observed.

-5.1 Latency: Figure 7 shows the latency observed when running the tests through a RabbitMQ server.
+5.1 Latency: Figure 6 shows the latency observed when running the tests through a RabbitMQ server.
 Up to 200KB messages, the latency was at a considerably lower value for all the message rates we tested.
-At 300KB messages the latency started to grow rapidly after the message rate of 50.
-Figure 8 shows the latency variation in the observed latencies for a particular message size and rate.
-The variation in latency was also minimal for message sizes up to 200KB.
-After that there is a large variation in the latency.
+At 300KB messages the latency started to grow rapidly after message rate of 50.